Status substitution and conspicuous consumption: Keeping up with the Joneses: an alternative to Dissonance

 \section{Keeping up with the Joneses: an alternative to Dissonance}

 The model in \Cref{sec:model} assumes that agents feel some pressure to conform to their respective reference points, which is a benchmark for what constitutes `normal'.
 They experience dissonance costs from being either above or below their reference point.
-This approach is motivated by the Social Identity Theory literature, which views deviation from a reference point as in some sense costly or unpleasant, irrespective of whether this is a deviation above or both.
+This approach is motivated by the Social Identity Theory literature, which views deviation from a reference point as in some sense costly or unpleasant, irrespective of whether this is a deviation above or below.

-However, a large part of the economics literature on social comparisons makes an alternative assumption: that agents experience costs from below their reference point, but receive benefits from being above it.
-This is often interpreted as pressure to `Keep up with the Joneses' (or more accurately, to get ahead them).
-The benchmark assumption is that these benefits from `Keeping up with the Joneses' (with negative benefits for consumption below the reference point) are concave in own consumption.\footnote{Although some papers examine loss averse preferences, where benefits are concave when own consumption is above the reference point, but \emph{convex} below.} We show that our main results are robust to this alternative assumption.
+However, a large part of the economics literature on social comparisons makes an alternative assumption: that agents experience costs from being below their reference point, but receive benefits from being above it.
+This is often interpreted as pressure to `Keep up with the Joneses' (or more accurately, to get ahead of them).
+We show that our main results are robust to this alternative assumption.
+In order to keep the model clean, we simplify the cost function by assuming that it is linear and that income is the same for everyone ($w_j = w$ for all $j$).
+We also impose a particular functional form on the status benefits.
+This is just for convenience.

-So we replace the quadratic dissonance cost function in the equation capturing agents' preferences with a square root benefit of consuming above the reference point.
-In order to keep the model clean, we also make two simplifying assumption.
-One, we assume that income is the same for everyone, so $w_j = w$ for all $j$.
-Two, we assume the cost of consumption is linear.
-Note that with this functional form the social comparisons component of utility is only well-defined when $x_j \geq Y_j$.
-This is true in equilibrium, and so does not pose a problem.
 So an agent's preferences are now:

-We must have $(\alpha - \frac{1}{w}) < 0$ for the problem to be interesting -- otherwise actions clearly explode to infinity.
-Analogously to the main text, we will also assume that $|\lambda_1(\widehat{G}| < 1$, where $\lambda_1(\widehat{G}$ is the largest eigenvalue modulus of the matrix $\widehat{G}$.
+We must have $(\alpha - \frac{1}{w}) > 0$ for the problem to be interesting -- otherwise actions clearly explode to infinity.
+Analogously to the main text, we will also assume that $|\lambda_1(\widehat{G})| < 1$, where $\lambda_1(\widehat{G})$ is the largest eigenvalue modulus of the matrix $\widehat{G}$.
 And define Bonacich centrality: $C_j^{bon} = \sum_k (I- \widehat{G})^{-1}_{jk}$.
 Note that here we are using the `standard' definition on Bonacich centrality.
 This is due to the simplifying assumption that incomes are equal for all agents.
 With this setup and machinery, we can again characterise equilibrium behaviour.

 \begin{prop} There exists a unique equilibrium.
 For all $j$ equilibrium consumption is:

 where $Y_{\theta_j}^*$ is a strictly increasing function of $\frac{\mathcal{C}_{\theta}^{bon}}{\mathcal{C}_{-\theta}^{bon}}$, and $\mathcal{C}_{\theta}^{bon}$ is average Bonacich centrality in identity group $\theta$. \end{prop}